Denoising Neural Reranker for Recommender Systems: Methodology

 To overcome the aforementioned limitations, we propose to complement the denoising reranker $q_\theta$ with a noise generator $f_\phi(\cdot|\mathbf{z}_u)$.
 Formally, we generate noise with $\bm{\epsilon} \sim f_\phi$ and add it to the user feedback to form the synthetic retriever score posterior $p_\phi(\mathbf{x}|\mathbf{z}_u)$, taking insight from the reparameterization trick~\cite{kingma2014vae}:

 where the generated noise $\bm{\epsilon}$ represents the noisy behavior in retriever scores $\mathbf{x}_u^\prime$, $\lambda_c$ represents the proportion of noise in the generated retriever scores.
 We denote the generation process as $\mathbf{x}_u^\prime \sim p_\phi$, which is analogous to the sampling process with ground truth posterior (assumed unknown and intractable), i.e., $\mathbf{x}\sim p_\text{x|z}$.
 For implementation, we investigate two choices of noise generator $f_\phi$: \begin{itemize}[leftmargin=*] \item \textbf{Heuristic Generator: } This option uses a non-parametric noise generator $f_\phi^\text{heuristic}$ with a manually designed distribution.
 For example, we can adopt random Gaussian noise similar to \cite{jonathan2020ddpm,diffurec}, but we notice that this is not a good representation of the noise in retriever scores.
-Intuitively, given the binary user feedback signals, a natural assumption of the retriever prior is the Beta distribution, where we can derive the heuristic solution as $\bm{\epsilon}\sim \text{Beta}(\alpha,\beta)$.
+Intuitively, given the binary user feedback signals, a natural assumption of the retriever prior is the Beta distribution, {\ie, the conjugate prior and the posterior for binary variables (i.e., bernoulli or binomial distribution) are both beta distribution}, where we can derive the heuristic solution as $\bm{\epsilon}\sim \text{Beta}(\alpha,\beta)$.
 For simplicity, one may set $\alpha=\beta=0.5$ to approximate the uncertainty.
 In practice, we find that it is also beneficial to set $\alpha$ and $\beta$ that align with the observed noise distribution in the data.

-\item \textbf{Model-based Generator: } While the heuristic generator is effective in our empirical study, we are skeptical of whether the heuristic noise generator is optimal for augmenting the retriever score distribution.
-To achieve a more precise estimation, we design a learnable model $f_\phi^\text{model}$, with parameter $\phi$, that will be optimized along with the reranker (details in the next section).
-The generated noise $\bm{\epsilon}$ should also be aligned with the observed distribution, and it also participates in an adversarial training objective in order to better explore the retriever score space, which in turn improves the reranker's effectiveness.
-As we will show in Section \ref{sec: experiment_model_variation}, this choice is empirically better than the heuristic generator. \end{itemize}
+\item \textbf{Model-based Generator: } While the heuristic generator is effective in our empirical study, we are skeptical of whether the {manually designed} heuristic noise generator is optimal for augmenting the retriever score distribution. {Since the prior noise distribution is uncertain, it is necessary to learn this distribution adaptively and personally.} To achieve a more precise estimation, we design a learnable model $f_\phi^\text{model}$, with parameter $\phi$, that will be optimized along with the reranker (details in the next section).
+The generated noise $\bm{\epsilon}$ should also be aligned with the observed distribution, and it also participates in an adversarial training objective in order to better explore the retriever score space, which in turn improves the reranker's effectiveness. {{As the noise is learned, $\lambda_c$ requires no manual adjustment and can be treated as 1.}} As we will show in Section \ref{sec: experiment_model_variation}, this choice is empirically better than the heuristic generator. \end{itemize}